As clashes between armed groups and leftist protesters turn deadly, police face complaints of tolerating vigilantes

 The sheriff, Grady Judd, also encouraged people to shoot intruders.

-“Shoot them so much you can read The Washington Post through them,” he said in interview last week, adding: “I want people to take matters into their own hands when they're protecting their homes.”
+“Shoot them so much you can read The Washington Post through them,” he said in an interview last week, adding: “I want people to take matters into their own hands when they’re protecting their homes.”

 This month, a complaint was filed with the city of Cottonwood Heights, Utah, by a resident who said he and his wife were “followed, harassed and intimidated by five heavily armed individuals in a White Dodge pickup” after protesting racial discrimination.
 The man, who spoke on the condition of anonymity citing fears for his safety, said he and his wife showed video of the encounter to police — including evidence that the truck lacked license plates.